Government assistance is available to help your business withstand the impact of the Coronavirus and encourage an economic recovery into the future.

 The temporary assistance measures include:

-- a wage subsidy to help you retain employees
+- a wage subsidy to support businesses and not-for-profits

 - help to manage cash flow

 - a wage subsidy for apprentices and trainees

 - a safety net for companies facing financial distress

 - a time-limited asset investment incentive

 The Government’s JobKeeper Payment will help businesses keep more Australians in jobs and support businesses affected by the significant economic impact of the coronavirus.

 Under the JobKeeper wage subsidy scheme, businesses and not-for-profits will be paid a fortnightly payment for part or all of their salary or wages for eligible employees.